erickmerchant/handcraft/README.md

 The callback is run in the custom element's `disconnectedCallback`.

+#### definition.extends(name)

+Another element to extend, making the custom element a customized built-in element.

 ### dom/\*.js

 Every module in the "dom" directory adds a method to the `HandcraftNode`, `HandcraftElement`, or `HandcraftRoot` prototype.
 Import the file to add the method.
 For instance to use `styles(styles)` import `dom/styles.js`.